HHS/ACF-pir-data/PIR_Pipeline/README.md

 - `--now`: Immediately trigger ingestion.
 - `--files`: Combine with `--now` to trigger immediate ingestion only for specific files.

+It is important to note that when no files exist in the PIR directory `PIR\PIR_data_repository\Raw`, executing the command `pir-ingest` will schedule a task in the task scheduler.
+However, if you attempt to manually run the scheduled task, it will not execute.

 An example workflow might look like this:

 1. Place data in the `PIR\PIR_data_repository\Raw` folder.